emreac/SillyRaceClone/README.md

        Still <br>
        Horizontal <br>
        Rotater <br>
-          If any game objects hit the rotater obstacle that will be effected by AddExplosionForce() <br>
+       <span>   If any game object hits the rotater obstacle that will be effected by AddExplosionForce() <br>
            <br>
   • The player is able to paint a wall at the end of the game and can track painting progress with progress bar <br>
   • 2 Cinemachine virtual cameras allow to get smooth camera transition between platform and painting area.   <br>